 Here below is a little bit of information from the tower itself

-The small Killala center is a small but very quaint little village with real old style shops like this little butchers below.
-Traditional newsagents and a pubs and restaurant also line this lovely street.
+The Killala center is a small but very quaint little village with real old style shops like this little butchers below.
+Traditional newsagents and a pub and restaurant also line this lovely street.

 Some Final Information

 After a little wander around we headed back to the car down at the bay and took in the final views of this stunning little town.

 We then even took a few minutes to read a bit about the bay and the area from these signs below.

 Thanks for stopping by just a small post today but we felt this lovely little town Killala in County Mayo deserved a little write up.

 As always don’t forget to leave your comments.